xidorn7/Honeyword_generator/Brcue_HoneyWord_generator/Read_Me.md

-#The algrothm goes as follow:
+#The algorithm goes as follow:

 ##Part of training model:
 1. Choose the size of training sample.